 In conclusion, every client’s situation is unique and different.
 There is no universal fit-all answer to what is considered better, pre-construction condos or resale condos in Mississauga.

-While the possibility of having higher financial gains over a specified period of time is greater with pre-construction condos, critiques point out that the possibility of gain is dependent on having a strong positive real estate market like we had in the past decade.
+While the possibility of having higher financial gains over a specified period of time is greater with pre-construction condos, critiques point out that the possibility of gain is dependent on having a strong positive real estate market as we had in the past decade.
 At the same time, pre-construction condos offer a potential effortless path to making a substantial amount of money in a short period of time.

-Resale condos on the other hand, are primarily attractive to those who want to minimize the consequences should the real estate market crash.
+Resale condos, on the other hand, are primarily attractive to those who want to minimize the consequences should the real estate market crash.
 However, by doing so, those who invest in resale condos often have to deal with tenant issues.
 Finally, the income produced with resale condos is substantially less than the potential income that could be gained with pre-construction condominiums.

-If you are still unsure which direction you want to head in, I would advise that you contact me, so that we can go over all your options and find out which is best suited to you and your life-style.
+If you are still unsure which direction you want to head in, I would advise that you contact me, so that we can go over all your options and find out which is best suited to you and your lifestyle.